Clogherhead Lifeboat Station

-Since 2019, the station has operated the All-weather lifeboat, 13-31 Michael O'Brien (ON 1338).
+The station currently operates the All-weather lifeboat, 13-31 Michael O'Brien (ON 1338), on station since 2019.

 History

 In 1899, with the number of calls on the lifeboat in decline, due to fewer sailing vessels being at the mercy of the weather, it was decided to close one of the two Drogheda lifeboat stations located on the River Boyne estuary. was closed, and operations were transferred to a new station at Clogherhead village, on the Clogher Head peninsular.

-A galvanised-iron boathouse was constructed on a concrete base on the south side of the headland, and a 35-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was built by Hollwey, of Windmill Lane, Dublin, costing £582.
+A galvanised-iron boathouse was constructed on a concrete base on the south side of the headland, and a 35 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was built by Hollwey, of Windmill Lane, Dublin, costing £582.
 The boat was funded, as was the previous Drogheda No.1 lifeboat, from the legacy of £1,898-14s-8d from the late Mr. C.R.
 Whitton of Wimbledon, London, and was similarly named Charles Whitton (ON 428).

 The first service for the lifeboat would come on 24 January 1900, when six men and the fishing boat Irish Girl were saved.
 The lifeboat would then not be required again until 1914, when four men were rescued from the fishing boat Cecilia of Balbriggan.